Constraints¶

 Eager arithmetic eval + unify (unchanged) |

-When both sides are ground (no unbound Vars), the operators fall back to direct Python comparison.
-When at least one side is an unbound Var, CLP(FD) constraints are posted.
+when both sides are ground (no unbound Vars), the operators fall back to direct Python comparison. when at least one side is an unbound Var, CLP(ℤ) constraints are posted.

 Domain representation